jitsi/jitsi-meet/README.md

 You may also find it helpful to have a look at our sample [config files](https://github.com/jitsi/jitsi-meet/tree/master/doc/example-config-files/)

+## Discuss
+Please use the [Jitsi dev mailing list](http://lists.jitsi.org/pipermail/dev/) to discuss feature requests before opening an issue on github.

 ## Acknowledgements

 Jitsi Meet started out as a sample conferencing application using Jitsi Videobridge.
 It was originally developed by Philipp Hancke who then contributed it to the community where development continues with joint forces!